Electrical & Electronics — Republic of South Africa

 Certification Introduction

-South Africa implements mandatory market access control for electrical and electronic products.
-The core compliance requirement is to obtain the LOA (Letter of Authority) license issued by the South African National Regulator for Compulsory Specifications (NRCS), which is a necessary credential for legal import and sales of controlled electrical and electronic products.
-The controlled scope covers common categories including household appliances, information technology equipment, audio and video equipment, lighting products, wires and cables, hand-held power tools, etc. Non-controlled products can apply for voluntary SABS certification to enhance market recognition.
+South Africa implements mandatory market access control for electronic and electrical products.
+The core compliance requirement is to obtain the LOA (Letter of Authority) license issued by the South African National Regulator for Compulsory Specifications (NRCS), which is an essential certificate for legal import and sales of controlled electronic and electrical products.
+The controlled scope covers common categories including household appliances, information technology equipment, audio-visual equipment, lighting products, wires and cables, and handheld power tools.
+Non-controlled products can apply for voluntary SABS certification to enhance market recognition.

 Technical Requirements

-• Core testing: Safety testing is carried out in accordance with corresponding product category standards, for example, household appliances apply SANS IEC 60335, IT equipment applies SANS IEC 60950; electromagnetic compatibility must comply with the requirements of the SANS IEC 61000 series
+Core testing: Safety testing is based on corresponding category standards, for example, household appliances apply SANS IEC 60335, IT equipment apply SANS IEC 60950; electromagnetic compatibility must comply with the requirements of SANS IEC 61000 series

-• Special requirements: Energy-sensitive products such as air conditioners and refrigerators must meet the energy efficiency grading requirements of SANS 941, power plugs must comply with the SANS 164 specification; some product categories require retesting at local laboratories.
-Holding an ILAC-accredited CB certificate can exempt part of the test items, but local difference assessment still needs to be completed
+Special requirements: Energy efficiency sensitive products such as air conditioners and refrigerators need to meet the SANS 941 energy efficiency grading requirements, power plugs must comply with SANS 164 specification; some categories require retesting in local laboratories, holding an ILAC-accredited CB certificate can exempt partial test items, but local difference assessment still needs to be completed

 Certification Process